khodemehran/piglatin/README.md

 # piglatin

-this is a very very simple django project. it get a string and translate it to the pig latin translation.
+this is a very very simple django project. it grab a string and translate it to the pig latin translation.